 Add linguine to boiling, salted water – check if tender after 10-11 minutes then drain, reserving a cup of the pasta water.

-Meanwhile, in a small, heavy based pan on low heat, slowly heat olive oil, lemon zest, garlic and chilli while the pasta is cooking.
-The idea is to infuse the oil with the chilli, zest and garlic without burning any of the ingredients.
-I keep an eye on this – if it starts to sizzle, I turn the heat off and leave the pan on the hotplate to continue infusing.
+Meanwhile, in a small, heavy based pan on low heat, slowly heat olive oil, butter (if using), garlic and chilli while the pasta is cooking.
+The idea is to infuse the oil with the chilli and garlic without burning any of the ingredients although if you use the butter, burning is less of a risk.

 Drain pasta and add back to the pan on the hotplate.
-Immediately add the olive oil mixture and mix with the pasta on low heat – add a splash of the reserved pasta water.
-Take the pan off the heat and add the herbs and combine well.
-If you’re using baby spinach, add it when the pan’s on the hotplate and stir to just wilt it.
+Immediately add the olive oil mixture and lemon zest and mix with the pasta on low heat – add a splash of the reserved pasta water only if you think it needs it.
+Take the pan off the heat and add the herbs and baby spinach and stir in just to wilt.

-Serve onto plates and bowls and add more seasoning if desired, sprinkling over Parmesan and pine nuts to taste.
+Serve in 2 bowls and add more seasoning if desired, sprinkling over generous serving of Parmesan and the pine nuts.

 Serves: 2 large or 3 small